 There are some problems that need watching out for after Whipple regardless of how well you may feel you’re doing:

-The pancreas makes enzymes which help digest protein, fats and carbohydrates.
+The pancreas makes enzymes that help digest protein, fats and carbohydrates.
 After having a Whipple surgery, many patients find that they have difficulty digesting foods the way they used to.
-If you find that you are having issues , it’s important that you speak to your doctor about taking pancreatic enzymes and learning to take them at the right time.
-Most patients will lose weight after surgery, and are at risk of becoming malnourished, which will affect recovery.
-Ask your doctor to refer you to a registered dietitian if this is the case.
+If you find that you are having issues, it’s important that you speak to your dietitian or doctor about taking pancreatic enzymes and learning to take them at the right time.
+Ongoing weight loss after surgery can be a sign of becoming malnourished which can prolong the recovery process.
+If you continue to lose weight after surgery talk with your dietitian.

 Delayed stomach emptying: